 Can my employer use the scheme as a form of short-time working?

-The TUC says that the government has clarified that the minimum furlough period of three weeks means that workplaces can, if they are able to, run a job rotation scheme as a form of short time working, provided each worker is furloughed for that three week minimum.
+The minimum furlough period of three weeks means that workplaces can, if they are able to, run a job rotation scheme as a form of short time working, provided each worker is furloughed for that three week minimum.

 How will my pay be calculated?